sandialabs/quest-ssim/docs/demo_examples.rst

 - Configuration 3 simulation files: ``examples/presentation_demo3``

 Each of the sub-folders contains two kinds of configuration files that are needed to run the simulations.
-The first is a `federate_config` file which is a JSON file used directly by HELICS for configuring each federate (see`<https://docs.helics.org/en/helics3/references/configuration_options_reference.html>`  - for more information about HELICS configuration options).
+The first is a `federate_config` file which is a JSON file used directly by HELICS for configuring each federate.
 The other file is a `grid_config` JSON file specifying the configuration of the grid that is being simulated.
 The instructions for configuring the JSON files for Configuration 1 is described in the following sections followed by instructions on how to run it from the CLI.
 The same procedure applies for setting up and running the other configurations as well (with changes in parameters as required).

 Setting up `grid_config` JSON file:
 -----------------------------------
-The contents of the file ``examples/presentation_demo1/grid_confgi1.json`` is described here.
+The contents of the file ``examples/presentation_demo1/grid_confgi1.json`` are described here.
 The fields relevant to these example cases are:

-- ``"dss_file"`` which specifies the path to the OpenDSS model
+- ``"dss_file"`` specifies the path to the OpenDSS model.
-- ``"storage"`` is a list of storage device specifications
+- ``"storage"`` is a list of storage device specifications.
-- ``busses_to_log`` and ``busses_to_measure`` configures the metrics
+- ``"busses_to_log"`` and ``"busses_to_measure"`` configures the metrics.
-- ``"pvsystem"`` is a list of PV device specifications
+- ``"pvsystem"`` is a list of PV device specifications.
-- ``"invcontrol"`` is list of inverter control modes
+- ``"invcontrol"`` is list of inverter control modes.
 - ``"reliability"`` provides a JSON object specifying the parameters of the reliability model.

 ``"dss_file"``: